Skip to main content

 Between 2013 and 2022, Leon was based in Singapore where he was the Director of the University of Liverpool in Singapore.
 In 2016, Leon's team in Singapore was nominated for a University of Liverpool Staff Award and received an official commendation.

 Leon's research interests fall within three interrelated areas.
 Firstly, he specialises in racism, Orientalism, whiteness, and white privilege.
 Secondly, he researches British Muslim converts and Islamophobia.
-Thirdly, he writes about epistemic decolonisation, decolonising the curriculum, decolonising criminology, and the limitations of decolonial projects.
+Thirdly, he writes about epistemic decolonisation, decolonising the curriculum, decolonising criminology, the limitations of decolonial projects, and how these initiatives are portrayed in public discourse.
 In 2024, Leon was nominated for a University of Liverpool Staff Award in relation to his work in these areas.

 Amongst his most notable works are The Decolonial Bandwagon and the Dangers of Intellectual Decolonisation (2020) and The Racialization of Muslim Converts in Britain and Their Experiences of Islamophobia (2015).

 In 2021, Leon founded The Decolonial Critique, a global network of more than 2,000 scholars and activists who have an interest in theoretical and applied approaches to coloniality/decoloniality within and beyond the university.
-In 2023, Leon was shortlisted for the National Centre for Research Methods Impact Prize in relation to this initiative.
+In 2023, Leon was awarded a £500 prize as a runner-up for the National Centre for Research Methods Impact Prize in relation to this initiative.

 Leon is routinely invited to deliver talks, seminars, and workshops about his research expertise.
 He has been invited as a keynote speaker in multiple academic conferences and he has delivered more than 60 invited talks for institutions in the UK, Latvia, Switzerland, Iran, Turkey, Germany, Australia, Singapore, Brunei, Malaysia, Philippines, Indonesia, Lebanon, Netherlands, Belgium, and South Africa.
 Leon has also delivered presentations at more than 35 academic conferences around the world.